DAHS Transport Facilities

 - Each afternoon a meeting is held with the drivers and clinic staff to establish who has been contacted and which clients have presented to clinic

 - Wherever possible, patients are asked whether they would be happy to have such a recall.
 They have the right to refuse, and it avoids an unpleasant situation for both the driver and patient at the time of the unwanted recall.
 This will not always be possible – e.g. for more urgent recalls, such as a patient who had blood taken and was found to have a dangerously abnormal result which needs urgent attention.

 - In the interest of confidentiality, information recorded on the drivers list should be limited to what is absolutely necessary – enough that the drivers can provide a prompt for the patient, but without disclosing confidential information.
 For example, “review is due” or “discuss results”.

-- If a patient is recalled urgently, nursing staff from the clinic attempt to contact the person by phone.
-If they do not return, nursing staff will inform the person who initiated the recall.
-If a patient is on the routine recall list, they will be contacted by the Senior Clerk by letter.
+- If a patient is recalled urgently, staff from the clinic attempt to contact the person by phone.
+If they do not return, staff will inform the person who initiated the recall.
+If a patient is on the routine recall list, they will be contacted by letter.
 If they do not respond, the person who initiated the recall will be informed.